 Andrea is a very experienced employment lawyer who is responsive, clear, pragmatic and practical; aiming always to seek solutions based on what is best for the individual client or business in the circumstances.
-She advises both corporate employers and senior individuals on all employment-related matters in the ET, EAT, High Court and Court of Appeal.
-Andrea specialises particularly in restrictive covenant enforcement and team moves, breach of contract, TUPE, unfair dismissal and discrimination.
+She advises both corporate employers and senior individuals on all employment-related matters.
+Andrea specialises particularly in contractual variations/breach of contract, restrictive covenant enforcement and team moves, TUPE, unfair dismissal and discrimination.

-ELEANOR GILBERT egilbert@wslaw.co.uk Senior Associate, Employment +44 (0)20 7593 5123
+CHRIS GARRETT cgarrett@wslaw.co.uk Partner, Employment +44 (0)20 7593 5020